TeamKeepers/OpenWeather-cli-app/README.md

 3. Accept more than JSON file as import;

-4. Allow the user to get a file outside the Assets directory (Linux, Max, Windows);
+4. Allow the user to get a file outside the Assets directory (Linux, Macs, Windows);

 5. Improve the user experience: how to display the information (improve the use of the Chalk package), interaction with the user & try to avoid extra question as much as possible ...